 - The DTA selection committee consists of the previous year's winners plus one academic administrator.

-- Winners receive a one-time cash bonus of $2,500 and will be provided with a reserved parking space for the semester of their choice and release time to serve on the selection committee.
+- Winners receive a one-time cash bonus of $2,500, a reserved parking space for the semester of their choice and release time to serve on the selection committee.